-Together these plans outline how we manage the gardens.
+These plans outline how we manage the gardens.

-The Spatial Plan [PDF 15MB] is an illustration of the Master Plan that was developed with extensive public consultation in 2007 (outlined below).
+The Spatial Plan [PDF, 14 MB] is an illustration of the Master Plan that was developed with extensive public consultation in 2007 (outlined below).
 The purpose of the plan is to illustrate how individual components of the master plan could be developed in a cohesive manner.

 As Hagley Park and the Christchurch Botanic Gardens are interrelated, the Master Plan provides a vision and long-term direction both these places.
 The plan includes the goals and objectives we want to achieve and proposes a number of projects.
 An indicative programme and budget for these projects is given for a ten year span from 2007 to 2017.

 The Christchurch Botanic Gardens has had a long history of amenity and horticultural development and change, reflecting the interests and values of the various curators and the Christchurch gardening public.
 The Management Plan reinforces these values in a comprehensive and organised way, in addition to promoting the strengthening of the scientific functions of the Gardens and reflecting modern botanic garden plant collection and display trends.